Epilepsy: Diet

 Dietary therapy, particularly the ketogenic diet (high-fat, low-carbohydrate, adequate-protein), is a non-pharmacological treatment option used primarily in children with drug-resistant epilepsy.
 Evidence suggests that children on a classical ketogenic diet may be up to three times more likely to achieve seizure freedom and up to six times more likely to experience a ≥50% reduction in seizure frequency compared to those receiving standard care.
 Modified versions of the diet, such as the modified Atkins diet, are better tolerated but may be less effective.
 In adults, the ketogenic diet has shown limited evidence of achieving seizure freedom, though it may increase the likelihood of seizure reduction.
 However, further research is necessary.

 It is typically supervised by a multidisciplinary team, including neurologists and dietitians, due to its restrictive nature and potential side effects, such as vomiting, constipation and diarrhoea.
 Regular monitoring of nutritional status, blood parameters, and growth is recommended.
 It is unclear why this diet works.
+The diet leads to an increased elevation of plasma decanoic acid and ketones.
+However, some research is giving the indication that it may be the decanoic acid that is anti-convulsant.

 A gluten-free diet has been proposed in rare cases of epilepsy associated with celiac disease and occipital calcifications, though evidence is limited and based on small case series.